Numbas is open source

 We keep track of bugs and feature requests on the GitHub issue tracker.
 Tasks which would be relatively easy for a newcomer to the project to complete are marked with the label “good first issue”.

-To make changes to the Numbas runtime or editor, you should set up an instance of the Numbas editor on your own computer.
+To make changes to the Numbas runtime or editor, you should set up a development environment on your own computer.
 Follow our comprehensive installation instructions for Windows, Mac, and Linux.

 If you fix a bug or add a feature to Numbas and want to include it in the main codebase, fork our GitHub repository and create a pull request into our master branch.
 Don’t worry if your feature is incomplete – we can point you in the right direction or help to finish it off.